einstin88/tfip-assessment-3/README.md

 It's easy to forget one or few properties, or using an old connection string, so it's a good idea to check if you have set them correctly at the start.
 You may also want to check if the connection to the DB hosted on the cloud is working.

 So, don't wait until you have implemented everything to start your server.
-DevTools allows you to make changes to your code and helps you restart the server automatically anyway.[^2]
+DevTools automatically helps you to restart the server every time you make changes to your code.[^2]

 [^2]: If you make changes to the POM or properties file, you'll have to restart the server for them to take effect.